malek72/PyGuard/README.md

 You must [add the following topics](https://help.github.com/en/articles/classifying-your-repository-with-topics#adding-topics-to-your-repository) to the repository:

-- `W2020` (indicates Winter 2020.
-If it is not Winter 2020, I forgot to update this.
+- `F2020` (indicates Fall 2020.
+If it is not Fall 2020, I forgot to update this.
 Please make a PR on this repo to update it to the appropriate term!)
 - `assignment`

 ### README template starts below this line 👇👇👇